Brad Jones Racing

 Brad Jones Racing is an Australian motor racing team owned by Brad Jones based in Albury.
 The team competes in the Supercars Championship and the Super2 Series.
 Recently they have also returned to Australian Formula Ford where Brad and Kim began their careers.
 The team is the only rurally based Supercars team.
-The team's current drivers are Andre Heimgartner, Macauley Jones, Bryce Fullwood, and Jack Smith.
+The team's current drivers are Andre Heimgartner, Macauley Jones, Bryce Fullwood, and Jaxon Evans.

 History

 Brad Jones Racing began as a Formula Ford team in which both Brad and Kim Jones raced.
 Kim stopped racing relatively early, partially in recognition of Brad's ability as a driver with Kim becoming team manager.
 The team's peak in open-wheel racing came when, running an Elwyn chassis, Brad finished sixth in the 1981 TAA Formula Ford Driver to Europe Series.
 The pair faded as the 1980s developed, though Brad Jones would continue driving Bryan Thompson's twin-turbo Mercedes-Benz 450 SLC - Chevrolet in Sports Sedan and GT racing.